-In the Letters to Parliament dated 13 July 2018^1 and 26 April 2019^2 , the Minister of Economic Affairs and Climate Policy informed the House about the new approach to the top sector policy.
-The economic opportunities presented by societal challenges and the ambition to play a lead role in a number of KETs are therefore central in this approach.
+In the Letters to Parliament dated 13 July 2018 and 26 April 2019, the Minister of Economic Affairs and Climate Policy informed the House about the new approach to the Top Sector policy.
+The economic opportunities presented by societal challenges and the ambition to play a lead role in a number of key enabling technologies (KETs) are therefore central in this approach.